Edgewater South Beach

 Community Planning and Development

 This is a 3-story, 7-bay domestic building in the Mediterranean Revival style built in 1935.
+The building is rectangular in plan.
 The structural system is concrete block stucco.
 The foundation is reinforced concrete.
 The building has a flat with parapet roof.
 Windows are replacement aluminum single-hung sashes.
 There is a five-bay deck characterized by a none roof.
-Porch extends horizontally from the east elevation; Terrazzo floor designs; Concrete wall railing; Open deck/patio space with no roof Primary entryway is tucked into a coral stone clad archway at the bottom of the central bay on the primary facade
+Porch extends horizontally from the east elevation; Terrazzo floor designs; Concrete wall railing; Open deck/patio space with no roof.
+Primary entryway is tucked into a coral stone clad archway at the bottom of the central bay on the primary facade.

 * Date source: Miami Beach Historic Property Records